Prenatal Supplements: Core Ingredients

 About the Ingredient

 Vitamin D is key!
-Many women are low or deficient in vitamin D, especially those living at higher altitudes, women following a vegan diet, those with darker skin pigmentation, and obesity.
-Vitamin D is needed for calcium absorption for both mom and baby along with optimal immune function for mom.
-Vitamin D helps reduce the risk of miscarriage, pre-eclampsia, gestational diabetes, low birth weight, pre-term birth, and post-partum depression.
-Study here
+Critical for bone growth and immune function Vitamin D is needed for calcium absorption for both mom and baby along with optimal immune function for mom.
+Vitamin D supplementation helps reduce the risk of miscarriage, pre-eclampsia, infection, gestational diabetes, hypertensive disorders in pregnancy, secondary hyperparathyroidism, low birth weight, pre-term birth, and post-partum depression.
+It also increases infant mental and psychomotor scores.

 Oxidative stress is natural and happens throughout placental and fetal development.
 However, low levels of antioxidants including Vitamin E can increase the risk of tissue damage, miscarriage, slow fetal growth, and preeclampsia.
 Vitamin E has also been shown to improve egg quality by protecting against oxidative damage and support the development of the uterine lining, making this nutrient especially important preconception and throughout pregnancy.